 What does Unite! do?

 Unite! will create a new model for European university education by development of unique joint programs that combine multidisciplinary, multilingual and multicultural elements into common curricula and flexible study pathways.
 In the future, the aim is also to create study paths in which students can combine studies in different European countries leading to a joint degree, or a European degree.
 A strong emphasis is on the development of more flexible, short-term mobilities, as well as blended and hybrid models for student exchange.
 Excellence in teaching and learning is the foundation on which Unite! builds all of its actions and activities, extending to degree-seeking students at all levels, to non-traditional students, and life-long learners.
 To tackle grand societal challenges we focus our educational activities especially on energy, industry 4.0, artificial intelligence and entrepreneurship.
 We collaborate with the local industry and entrepreneurial ecosystems.
-See here for more detailed descriptions of the task forces.
+See here for more detailed descriptions of the expert communities.

 UNITE.H2020 project targets to create an integrated research and innovation (R&I) environment for the seven universities with a common R&I strategy, shared infrastructures and a shared innovation ecosystem supported by a community of technology transfer offices.
 We are also designing a new open science and innovation governance model and policy for scientific knowledge co-creation and transfer.
 Reducing barriers and creating novel integrated strategies to strengthen human resources’ motivation, equality, career progress and reward is at the core.
 We involve societal organizations in the research and innovation activities carried out by the alliance especially focusing on the grand challenges of society.
 See here for more detailed descriptions of the work packages.

 There are altogether some 50 staff members at Aalto who work in the different task forces of Unite!.
 President Ilkka Niemelä and Vice President for Education Petri Suomala represent Aalto University in the Unite!
 Governing Platform.
 Ilkka Niemelä is also Unite!
 Vice President.
 Petri Suomala is the legal representative of Unite! at Aalto.
 Unite! activities at Aalto are headed by Senior Adviser Minna-Kaarina Forssén.